When Frictions are Fractional: Rough Noise in High-Frequency Data: Model

-\brem The case of white noise, which formally corresponds to $H=0$ in terms of roughness, is special in this context: it is rougher than $Z$ in \eqref{eq:Z}, but $C_T=\int_0^T \si_s^2\,\dd s$ can still be recovered through subsampling \citepA{Zhang05,Zhang06} or pre-averaging \citepA{Jacod09,Podolskij09,Hautsch13}.
+\brem The case of white noise, which formally corresponds to $H=0$ in terms of roughness, is special in this context: it is rougher than $Z$ in \eqref{eq:Z}, but $C_T=\int_0^T \si_s^2\,\dd s$ can still be recovered through subsampling \citep{Zhang05} or pre-averaging \citep{Jacod09}.
 Indeed, if $k_n$ is an increasing sequence and $Z$ is a white noise, then $k_n^{-1}\sum_{j=0}^{k_n} Y_{(i+j)\Del} \approx X_{i\Del}$ by the law of large numbers.
 By contrast, if $H\in(0,\frac12)$, the process $Z$ in \eqref{eq:Z} is \emph{continuous} (and so is $Y$ in \eqref{eq:Y}), which implies that $k_n^{-1}\sum_{j=0}^{k_n} Y_{(i+j)\Del} \approx Y_{i\Del}$, so pre-averaging does not remove the noise part at all!
-Even worse, if we average over increments of $Y$, then, by some variance computations (not shown here), this actually removes the semimartingale and not the noise component.
-Therefore, while classical noise-robust volatility estimators work well if $Z$ is a modulated white noise, they become inconsistent for $C_T$ if $H\in(0,\frac12)$. \erem Against this background, we will first establish a CLT for variation functionals of mixed semimartingales in Section~\ref{sec:main} and then use this CLT in Section~\ref{sec:est} to derive consistent and asymptotically mixed normal estimators for $H$, $\int_0^T \si_s^2\,\dd s$ (if $H>\frac14$) and $\int_0^T\rho_s^2\,\dd s$.
-A major challenge here is the subtle interplay between the semimartingale $X$ and the noise process $Z$, leading to (a potentially large number of) intermediate limits between the LLN and the CLT if $H>\frac14$.
-While the LLN and the CLT limits only depend on the noise, these intermediate limits depend on $\si$ and $H$ at the same time.
-On the one hand, this is desirable as it permits us to identify $\si$ in the first place; on the other hand, this creates a complex dependence between estimators of $C_T$ and $H$, and we need to employ an iterative debiasing procedure to obtain rate-optimal estimators.
-Section~\ref{sec:sim} contains a simulation and Section~\ref{sec:emp} shows further empirical results.
-Section~\ref{sec:disc} concludes.
-The supplement contains the proof of the main results (Appendices~\ref{SectA}--\ref{SecC}), the details of the iterative debiasing procedure (Appendix~\ref{sec:details}), our choice of tuning parameters for the simulation study (Appendix~\ref{sec:tune}) and an empirical analysis of recent quote data (Appendix~\ref{sec:quote}).
+Therefore, while classical noise-robust volatility estimators work well if $Z$ is a modulated white noise, they become inconsistent for $C_T$ if $H\in(0,\frac12)$. \erem